 How to Grow a Small Account Successfully

 In 2020, I accomplished my goal of growing an $8K account into roughly $60K from July to September.
-Since then, I needed another challenge, so I started a project of growing a $500 account.
-I started on December 28th of 2021 and by mid February of 2022, it grew to $11K.
-But the race is never done, so, my new goal by the end of 2022, is to grow my account to $100K.
+Since then, I needed another challenge, so I started a project to grow a trading account starting with only $500.
+I started on December 28th, 2021, and by mid-February of 2022, it had grown to $11K.
+This seemed to be an impressive feat, but the race isn’t over yet!
+My new goal by the end of 2022 is to grow this account to $100K.

 Small Wins for Successful Growth

 But let’s not lose sight of how to get a small account to $100K…

-So since we know that volatility’s here to stay… Let’s talk about what it takes to grow a small account (and see if you’re up for the job).
+So since we know that volatility’s here to stay, let’s talk about what it takes to grow a small account (and see if you’re up for the job).

-It’s a common mode that I enter once I start trading a 6-figure account.
-I naturally become more careful and actually tend to focus and really shine.
-That being said, I know a bunch of successful traders that are quite the opposite, and tend to struggle as accounts grow larger.
-I like to think I’ve had my teeth kicked in one too many times in my 20’s to start allowing bad habits to creep in again.
+It’s a common mode I enter once I start trading a 6-figure account.
+I naturally become more careful, tend to focus more, and my trading begins to shine.
+However, it’s not the same for everyone.
+I know several successful traders that are quite the opposite and tend to struggle as accounts grow larger.
+I think I’ve had my teeth kicked in one too many times in my 20s to start allowing bad habits to creep in again.

 Trading Lesson #1

-Trading’s a journey to the inner-self.
+“Trading’s a journey to the inner-self.”

 Trading Lesson #2

-Euphoria takes you from reality if you let it.
+“Euphoria will take you from reality if you let it.”

 Trading Micro E-mini’s helps me:

-- Pay for small losses.
+- These trades offset small losses.

 Growing Pains in the Market

-However, you don’t have to do it alone, here at Simpler Trading we offer guidance and mentorship in our Simpler Day Trading Room.
-Where expert traders like Jack Roberts, offers their knowledge and guide you every step of the way.
+However, you don’t have to do it alone.
+Here at Simpler Trading, we offer guidance and mentorship in our Simpler Day Trading Room.
+Expert traders like Jack Roberts offer their knowledge and guide you every step of the way.
 Sign up today and be a part of the team, only at Simplertrading.com.